untra/polyglot/README.md

 languages: ["en", "sv", "de", "fr"]
 default_lang: "en"
 exclude_from_localization: ["javascript", "images", "css"]
+parallel_localization: true
 ```
 These configuration preferences indicate
 - what i18n languages you wish to support
 - what is your default "fallback" language for your content
 - what root level folders are you excluding from localization
+- whether to run language processing in parallel or serial

 ## How To Use It
 When adding new posts and pages, add to the YAML front matter: